 - Tiger Airways — flights to Phuket from Singapore.

 - Firefly — flights to Phuket from Penang, Malaysia.

 - JetStar — flights to Phuket from Singapore and Sydney, Australia.

 - Condor — flights to Phuket from many European cities including Berlin, Munich, Amsterdam, Paris, London, Madrid, Barcelona and Rome.

 Quiet and secluded (you can only reach it by longtail boat from Ao Nang) Railay is an incredible destination for families.
 The kind of spot that makes you drop your bags and relax for a week or two.
 There are no cars on this little island-like outcrop of land, so once you’re here it’s all about the beaches, the sea, the kayaks and the climbing.
 Enjoy!

 Best Time to Visit Railay: Much like Phuket the sea here can get rough and the weather rainy in the monsoon months from May to October.
 Try to visit from November to April.

-Things To Do around Railay
+Things To Do around Railay with Kids

 - Beaches: There are 3 beaches on Railay: Hat Rai Leh West, Hat Rai Leh East and Hat Phra Nang beach.
 Rai Leh West is where most of the hotels are located and is an incredible stretch of beach.
 Rai Leh East is muddy and shallow and not suitable for swimming.
 The accommodation here tends to be a little cheaper and it’s just a short 5 minute walk to the west beach.
 Phra Nang is a 10 minute walk from the hotel area, along a shaded path bordered by caves and rock cliffs.
 It’s considered one of Thailand’s best beaches and could easily be the highlight of any trip to the Krabi Area.